Karthikr32/bookmyride/README.md

 This comprehensive structure ensures clear understanding for developers, simplifies integration for frontend clients, and provides a deep, reliable reference for future enhancements.

+**Note:** It is strongly recommended that developers/readers follow the API documentation in the specified order, from #1 through #31.
+This sequence is deliberately structured to ensure the correct and secure interaction with the _**BookMyRide**_ backend.
+Each API builds on the prior workflow, and adhering to this progression provides a seamless experience while maintaining the integrity and security of the system.
+Skipping steps or using APIs out of order may lead to unexpected behavior or security restrictions.

 ### 🔐 1.
 Management Login (Admin Login)

 <details>